IQTLabs/Teachable-Camera/dashboard/README.md

 3. Move the **dashboard-serve** folder over to the Coral Board using `scp`.
 It should overwrite the **dashboard-serve** folder in the repo on the Coral Board.
 For example:
 ````
 // Modify for your system!!
 JUST AN EXAMPLE
-% scp -r dashboard-serve mendel@192.168.1.200:~/eyeqt-software/
+% scp -r dashboard-serve mendel@192.168.1.200:~/teachable-camera-software/
 ````

-4. On the Coral Board, in the EyeQT repo, run `docker-compose build` to build a new version of the dashboard container with the updated web app.
+4. On the Coral Board, in the teachable-camera repo, run `docker-compose build` to build a new version of the dashboard container with the updated web app.

 5. 🎉 Celebrate 👏🏾